tuenyj/momentum/README.md

 This project was the collaborative effort of Christi Mariam, Jiayu Li, Xuhua Luo, Young Ji Tuen, Richard Zhou, and Yang Zhou.

 # Acknowledgements
 The authors would like to thank Adlai Fisher and Percy Chen for their dedicated support throughout the MBAN BAFI 508 Data Driven Investments course.
+The code for this project was modified from the work of the BAFI 508 teaching team.